 1. You can start your own planning business.

-You can read our comprehensive guide on starting your own business by clicking here.
+You can take our comprehensive course on starting your own business by clicking here.

 It has a 5 Star Rating and answers many of the most commonly asked questions:

 - What are the first steps to becoming an event planner?

 - How do you get clients?